whitepaper

 Here's the Data You Need

 With increased regulatory and reporting requirements, a push for true interoperability, and the need to better engage with patients, many of our clients have been considering a move to a new EHR- and specifically to the market-leading Epic platform.
-Industry statistics indicate that 46% of EHR conversions and implementations in 2021- 2022 were headed to Epic.
-Clients have pointed to stability and reliability as leading factors in their purchase decision.
+Industry statistics indicate that the majority of EHR conversions and implementations within the past 2 years have gone to Epic – with 111 hospitals joining its network.

 DATA PLANNING